Tarkanian real estate company owes $16M

-U.S. Senate candidate Danny Tarkanian’s real estate firm owes $16 million, newly released court documents show, raising questions about the financial viability of the outspoken Republican who’s challenging U.S. Sen. Dean Heller.
+U.S. Senate candidate Danny Tarkanian’s real estate firm owes $16 million, newly released court documents show.

 Tarkanian last year testified during his sister’s divorce trial that his real estate business faces $16 million in debt from a development project — and more than $2.2 million is unsecured, meaning it’s not tied to any tangible assets.
 Tarkanian filed for bankruptcy in late 2012 because of a failed real estate deal.

-Tarkanian, who has announced plans to run for Senate but has not filed the paperwork to do so, said in an interview Monday that his company is profitable and the issue is “false news.”
+Tarkanian has announced plans to run for Senate against incumbent Republican U.S. Sen. Dean Heller, but has not filed the paperwork to do so.
+He said in an interview Monday that his company is profitable and the issue is “false news.”

 “This is a non-story,” Tarkanian said.
 “Why would anyone write a story about this?
 Donald Trump owes millions in debt.
 Whoever gave this to you is misleading you.”